Nyelvváltó

 THE ROTH GYULA DOCTORAL SCHOOL OF FORESTRY AND WILDLIFE MANAGEMENT SCIENCES EDUCATES IN EIGHT DOCTORAL PROGRAMMES

-• E1 Ecology and Diversity of Forest Ecosystems
+• E1 Ecology of Forest Ecosystems and Biological Foundations of Forest Management

 The subject is concerned with the analyses of the stock type characteristics of forests and forestry processes in natural and financial terms, as well as the harmonisation of the legal and economic regulations with forestry interests.